 February 1, 2018 ~ Composer Alan Stout, full name Alan Burrage Stout, passed away ~ Contemporary classical composer known for his modernist style incorporating elements of 12-tone music as well as experimental styles.
 Has his compositions performed by the Chicago Symphony Orchestra, the Philadelphia Orchestra and the Baltimore Symphony Orchestra ~ Stout was born in 1932

 February 1, 2018 ~ R&B, soul, psychedelic soul, disco singer Dennis Edwards passed away ~ Member of the Mighty Clouds Of Joy.
 Member of the Contours.
-Best known as member of the Temptations from 1968, replacing David Ruffin, through 1977, rejoining on later occassions.
+Best known as member of the Temptations from 1968, replacing David Ruffin, through 1977, rejoining on later occasions.
 Helped transition the band through its psychedelic soul and later still disco era, singing lead on songs such as Cloud Nine, I Can't Get Next To You, Ball Of Confusion (That's What The World Is Today), Papa Was A Rollin' Stone and Shakey Ground.
 As a solo artist known for a number of 1980s recordings, perhaps most notably his 1984 hit duet Don't Look Any Further with Siedah Garrett.
 Once romantically involved with Aretha Franklin, the latter stating her Daydreaming was inspired by Edwards.
 Briefly married to the Pointer Sisters-singer Ruth Pointer, with whom he has one daughter ~ Edwards was born in 1943

 February 1, 2017 ~ Alternative rock guitarist, bassist, singer Robert Dahlqvist passed away in Bagarmossen, Sweden ~ Best known as a member of the Hellacopters, joining as a permanent member in 1999 and remaining with the band close to a decade.
 Also worked with the Thunder Express, Dundertåget, Wilmer X, Stefan Sundström, the Diamond Dogs, Solution, Wayne Kramer, Necronaut and others ~ Dahlqvist was born in 1976

-February 1, 2016 ~ R&B singer Joe Rivers passed away ~ Formed the duo Johnnie & Joe with Johnnie Louise Richardson, known for late 1950s songs such as Over The Mountain (Across The Sea), I'll Be Spinning and My Baby's Gone On On, all of which reached top 20 Billboard R&B ~ Rivers was born in 1937
+February 1, 2016 ~ R&B singer Joe Rivers passed away ~ Formed the duo Johnnie & Joe with Johnnie Louise Richardson, known for late-1950s songs such as Over The Mountain (Across The Sea), I'll Be Spinning and My Baby's Gone On On, all of which reached top 20 Billboard R&B ~ Rivers was born in 1937

 February 1, 2009 ~ R&B singer Frankie Ervin, full name Frank Miller Ervin, passed away in San Francisco, California, USA ~ Best known for his association with Johnny Moore including on the 1953 single Dragnet Blues, and with the Shields including on the 1958 single You Cheated.
-Also recorded with various other groups and as a solo artist from the early 1950s through the early 1960s, albeit it to lesser chart success ~ Ervin was born in 1926
+Also recorded with various other groups and as a solo artist from the early-1950s through the early-1960s, albeit it to lesser chart success ~ Ervin was born in 1926

 February 1, 2003 ~ Ramó Santamaria Rodriguez, commonly known as percussionist, bandleader Mongo Santamaria, passed away in Miami, Florida, USA ~ Leading figure in the pachanga and boogaloo dance crazes of the 1960s.
 Would focus primarily on salsa and Latin jazz from the 1970s forward.
 Known for songs such as Para Ti and Watermelon Man, the latter written and originally recorded by Herbie Hancock ~ Santamaria was born in 1917